ritza-co/fusionauth-dotnet-templates/README.md

 * Visual Studio 2022 for Mac, version 17.6 and above (Optional)
 * Visual Studio 2022 for Windows, version 17.6 and above (Optional)

-## Installing
+## Installing the Templates

-FusionAuth Templates are available on [NuGet](https://www.nuget.org/packages/FusionAuth.Templates/).
+FusionAuth .NET Templates are available on [NuGet](https://www.nuget.org/packages/FusionAuth.Templates/).
 You can install them by running the following command in your terminal:

 ```bash
 dotnet new install FusionAuth.Templates::1.0.0
 ```

 When installed successfully, the templates will be available in the .NET CLI and Visual Studio.
 The installation is the same for both Windows and macOS.

+## Using the Templates

 ### Building and Installing from source